microsoft/aksworkshop/_entries/01-04 scoring.md

 parent-id: intro
 ---

-To add an element of competitiveness to the challenge your solutions will be evaluated using both remote monitoring and objective assessments.
-At the end of the challenge we will announce a winner.
+To add an element of competitiveness to the workshop your solutions will be evaluated using both remote monitoring and objective assessments.
+At the end of the workshop we will announce a winner.
 You will be scored under the following areas:

 ### Availability